rhboot/shim/SBAT.md

 eliminates the need for other vendors to have to re-release the binaries for their products with an incremented global number.

-The current consensus is for both generation numbers to only ever go up and not be reset.
+Both generation numbers should only ever go up; they should never be reset.

 #### Example: a vendor forking a global project